Focus Your Copy to Your Audience

 Copywriting for web and blog content doesn’t mean writing for Google.
 You must write to customers searching for your products and services.

-Happily, this frees writers from forcing a certain amount of keyword mentions into otherwise good content.
+Over time, writers have been freed from forcing a certain amount of keywords into otherwise good content.
 Of course, your customers use keywords to search, so you should insert them or similar words into your headlines, subheads, and your lead paragraph.

 Here are some of my favorite content sources you may find helpful:

 *Advertisements appear first on any SERP, with high-ranking organic (unpaid) content appearing below.

 Write With Clarity in a Clean, Easy-to-Read Format

 Be nice to your readers.
 True, most of them are skimming what you wrote, but make it easy for them to pick up on your main idea.

 - Make sure your content is original.
 Write your own words.
 Take the time to express to customers how your business is different from the competition.

 - Don’t obsess about keywords.
 Google and other search engines emphasize relevancy over keywords.
 You can still use them, but keep in mind that Google, at least, looks for similar words and phrases, too.
 If you use WordPress, the Yoast plugin provides checks that help optimize your content.
 It does emphasize keywords, which is helpful if you use a keyword planner.